A1xarT/android-payments/terminal-payments/stripe-terminal-js-demo/README.md

 <img src="JSExampleApp_MainPage.gif" alt="Demo" width="610">

 To use the demo, you'll need to deploy our example backend.
-Navigate to our [example backend](https://github.com/stripe/example-terminal-backend), and click the button on the Readme to deploy it for free on Heroku with your Stripe API key.
+Navigate to [example backend](https://github.com/stripe/example-terminal-backend), and click the button on the Readme to deploy it for free on Heroku/Render with your Stripe API key.

 ## Running locally